handsonprogrammer/ocommerce/ocommerce-services/PROJECT_REQUIREMENTS.md

 - Product variant management (e.g., different sizes, colors)
 - SEO-friendly URL and metadata management

-### Next Phase Ready: Cart Domain
+### Next Phase Ready: Cart, Order & Payment Domains

 The Catalog Domain implementation is production-ready and provides a solid foundation for the next phase.
 All original requirements have been met and significantly expanded upon with additional features and best practices.
+The next phase will implement Cart, Order, and Payment domains together, enabling the full checkout and payment flow.